Finding the right tenants

 Households in multiple occupation (HMOs)

 House in Multiple Occupation (HMOs) defines a property where certain conditions apply.
 A standard HMO will occur when three or more people (including children), who do not form one household, occupy a property.
-Although such a property does not require a licence, it will need a satisfactory Electrical Installation Condition Report (EICR).

 A mandatory HMO licence will be required when five or more people, who form more than one household, occupy a property.
 A landlord must comply with the conditions of the licence.